 To make sure your contribution will be eligible for matching funds, check these Do’s and Don’ts.
-If you have more questions about the Program, our FAQ answers the most commonly asked questions.
+If you have more questions about the Program, our check out our FAQs answers the most commonly asked questions.

 The Program is designed to encourage New Yorkers to participate in their city elections.
 While candidates and their campaigns are responsible for following the rules, here are some quick tips to ensure that your contributions, and the candidates you support, comply with the law.